-Leaks, constant running, or just broken — here’s how to tell if it’s time for a technician or a new fridge.
+Is my fridge broken?
+Leaks, constantly running — here’s how to tell if it’s time for a technician or a new fridge.

 Your refrigerator can cost money in more ways than just repairs, especially if it is several years old.
 Older models are less power efficient.
 Put simply, your old fridge may be the reason your electricity bill is high.